I calculate the force Zion Williamson’s vertical jump generates. This showcases his ungodly athletic gift at 6’6″ tall, weighing 285 pounds!

 Measuring Zion Williamson’s vertical jump

-We’ll rewind to his days at Duke, to find his peak jumping height.
+Let’s journey back to his Duke days to find his peak jumping height.

 Vertical jump of Zion Williamson compared to Michael Jordan

-For perspective, let’s review one of the greatest NBA leapers of all time, Michael Jordan.
-Jordan’s vertical jump with a running head start measured at 45.76-inches.
-The University of North Carolina made this measurement in 1983.
+To put things in perspective, let’s compare Zion to one of the NBA’s all-time great leapers – Michael Jordan.
+MJ’s vertical jump with a running start was measured at 45.76 inches back in 1983 at the University of North Carolina.

-In short, Michael Jordan has a greater vertical jump than Zion Williamson.
-But, given Zion’s NFL body frame, I find his jumping ability more impressive.
+In a nutshell, Michael Jordan’s vertical jump is slightly higher than Zion Williamson’s.
+But given Zion’s NFL-worthy physique, I find his jumping prowess even more remarkable.

 The total calculated force generated by Zion Williamson’s vertical jump